Online Courses

 Online course platforms can usually be divided into two styles of online course (and we'll include both below):

-• A marketplace platform: These platforms host your course with thousands of others, giving you basic authoring tools and LMS function.
+• A marketplace platform: These platforms host your course with thousands of others, giving you basic authoring tools and LMS functionality.
+They usually take a cut of your earnings as a fee.

 There's one other thing to consider: delivery.